schneiti/searouter-osm/Sea-Routing.md

 ### Implementation details<a name="impl-details"></a>

-* As the grid graph of the searouter is situated on the earths surface, the arc distance between two nodes on earth in meters is used as a heuristic function $\pi_t(v)$.
+* Due to the fact that the grid graph of the searouter is situated on the earths surface, the arc distance between two nodes on earth in meters is used as a heuristic function $\pi_t(v)$.
-It is not possible to use simply euclidean distances (assuming that the earth would be flat) as then it might come true, that $\pi_t$ overestimates some distances.
+It is not possible to use simply euclidean distances (assuming that the earth would be flat), because then it might come true, that $\pi_t$ overestimates some distances.
-(TODO check this up, maybe try euclidean distances as well)
 * In order to avoid calculating the heuristic function multiple times for the same vertex, all previously calculated heuristic results are cached for the respective vertex.

 ## Bidirectional Dijkstra [[implementation](./src/main/java/de/fmi/searouter/router/bidijkstra)]<a name="bidijkstra"></a>

 Dijkstra looks first at all vertices that are nearest to the start point to find a route to the destination.
-Within a grid graph however, this results in a circle-like search space until the circumference of this great circle intersects with the target vertex (if one disregards obstacles).
+With a grid graph however, this results in a circle-like search space until the circumference of this great circle intersects with the target vertex (if one disregards obstacles).
 To reduce the size of this circle, and therefore the number of nodes that need to be popped out of the heap, one can alternate between a dijkstra starting from the start vertex and one dijkstra algorithm starting from the destination node.
 In this way, the search space is given by two smaller circles and the overall